discretize/discretize-guides/fractals/uncategorized/index.md

 ## Old Tom <Item id="8887" disableText/><Item id="24672" disableText/>

 <Message>
-If you skipped don't forget to trigger the "Reach the top" checkpoint to prevent the fractal from bugging.
+If you skipped don't forget to trigger the "Reach the top" checkpoint (red dot on the mini map) to prevent the fractal from bugging.
 </Message>
 </GridItem>